Danpav1/Theory_Project_1/README.md

 ## Running the Program

-1. Make sure that you have a file called DFA.txt in the same directory as the program.
+1. Make sure that you have a file called DFA.txt in the src folder.
 The file should follow this format:
    Line 1: Number of states (integer).
    Line 2: Space-separated list of accepting state numbers.
    Line 3: Space-separated list of alphabet symbols.